copelco/souktel-alert/README.rst

 ----------------------------

 To bootstrap a remote environment, modify the fabfile to include the appropriate configuration for your server.
+The "staging" environment can be used as an example for deployment setup.

 **Settings**